List of Once Upon a Time characters: Killian Jones

-Killian Jones/Hook (seasons 2–7), portrayed by Colin O'Donoghue and Oliver Bell, is the son of Brennan Jones, brother to Liam Jones, half brother to Liam, husband of Emma Swan, step-father of Henry Mills, and father of Hope Jones.
+Killian Jones/Hook (seasons 2–7), portrayed by Colin O'Donoghue (adult) and Oliver Bell (young), is the son of Brennan Jones, brother to Liam Jones, half brother to Liam, husband of Emma Swan, step-father of Henry Mills, and father of Hope Jones.
 Abandoned as a child, Killian and his brother end up with the navy, working for a king.
 However, after his brother's death, he chooses to rebel against the king and becomes a pirate.
 After falling in love with and stealing Rumplestiltskin's wife Milah, he loses his hand, earning the name "Hook.”
 Vowing vengeance against Rumplestiltskin, he spends two centuries in the Neverland and–after the Dark Curse was broken–he travels to Storybrooke with Cora.
 His vengeance is long forgotten after he falls in love with Emma Swan.
 They two eventually get married and have a daughter, Hope.
 During Regina's coronation after the merger of the realms, Hook, Emma, and Hope arrives late but are happily greeted by Regina.
+It is revealed that Hook is the murderer of David's father, Robert.

 O'Donoghue also portrays Wish Realm Hook / Det.
 Rogers, an alternate version of Hook who escapes the Wish Realm and lives in the New Enchanted Forest, where he is deceived by Gothel, leading to the birth of Alice.
 Under the second curse, Hook becomes Det.
 Rogers in Hyperion Heights, working alongside Det.
 Weaver (Rumplestiltskin), and forming a father-daughter relationship with Tilly, later revealed to be Alice.